-With the variety of depth positions available and the tilt blade for bevel cutting, users get the exact cut they desire with this model.
+With the variety of depth positions available and the tilt blade for bevel cutting, users get the exact cut they prefer.
 Cuts stay even thanks to curb-hopper technology, which allows wheels to adjust to uneven spots without affecting blade position.
-The frame and blade guards protect the edger from rocks or other debris, ensuring this sturdy product can last several seasons.
+The frame and blade guards protect the edger from debris.

 The wheels may not turn as easily around curved areas, making those more difficult to trim evenly.

 Jump-start technology is the primary benefit of this model, which is easy to use and requires no mixing of gas and oil to run.
 Handle is cushioned to avoid strain on hands.
 Handle-mounted throttle makes for an easy transition from cutting to idling.
-1.75" maximum depth meets the needs of most users.
+1.75-inch maximum depth.
 3 transport wheels offer stability so cuts stay even.

 Less powerful than some models, it may not work as well on areas of thick growth.

 Cord-retention technology locks the cord into the extension cord so it doesn't come unplugged and users can keep working.
 The unit is lightweight enough to make clean cuts around curves as well as straight edges.
-12 A is powerful enough to cut through any thickness of grass.
-Built-in trencher means not having to use a spade to create the initial edge, since this powerful model can handle that, too.
+Powerful enough to cut through any thickness of grass.
+Built-in trencher.

 While offering 3 cutting depths, the blade angle is not adjustable, so no bevel cutting.

 The front wheel has a built-in spring to assist users in varying the cutting depth.
-At any depth, the 12 A motor is powerful enough to cut through most thicknesses of grass.
+At any depth, the motor is powerful enough to cut through most thicknesses of grass.
 Lightweight and easy to maneuver for curved cuts.
-Integrated cord technology keeps the cord and extension cord locked together.
-Adjustable handle can be raised and lowered for user comfort.
+Cord and extension cord lock together.
+Adjustable handle.

 Without curb-hopper technology, using this model over uneven or rough terrain may cause slightly uneven cuts.